sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 As we can see from the second output, calling `IO.puts` on our list will result in gibberish.
 This is because the `IO.puts` function expects a `string` as an argument, not a `list`.
 When we pass a list to `IO.puts`, Elixir will try to convert the list to a string, but the result may not be what we expect.

-Another important thing to note, is that we used the `label` option for `IO.inspect`.
-In this method, we cannot use string interpolation `#{}`, thus we cannot append additional strings like we did with `IO.puts`.
-To achieve this, we need to use the `label` property, which will behave exactly the same as with `IO.puts`.
+Another important thing to note is that we used the `label` option for `IO.inspect`.
+In this method, we cannot use string interpolation `#{}`; thus, we cannot append additional strings as we did with `IO.puts`.
+We need to use the `label` property to achieve this, which will behave the same as with `IO.puts`.

 It may happen that when using `IO.inspect`, the printed internal representation does not match the actual definition (*types might get interpreted differently, e.g., printing chars instead of integers inside a list*).
 If we do not get what we were looking for, we can explicitly define the type we're defining inside our sequence: